SiliconLabs/wiseconnect/examples/snippets/ble/ble_ae_peripheral/readme.md

   - Following are the non configurable macros

-    - There are three advertising types:
+    - There are three advertising data types:

     ```c
     #define BLE_AE_ADV_DATA_TYPE                              0x01